bryancross/lacework-automation/README.md

 | LW_ACCOUNT_NAME | Your lacework account name.
 Omit `lacework.net` |
 | LW_ACCESS_TOKEN | Your scanner access token.  |

+NOTE: These secrets are not set for this repo, so you'll have to add them to yours.

 ## Example workflows for automating Lacework integration and scanning

 ### [aws-deploy-manual.yml](https://github.com/BidnessForB/lw-auto/blob/main/.github/workflows/aws-deploy-manual.yml)